mbvgua/vaulty/README.md

 ## Tech Stack

-Database: MySql
+Database: MySql, SQLite3

 Frontend: Angular, Jinja2

 Backend: Node.Js, Express, Flask

 ## Motivation

-Initially, this began as an learning project, more so aimed at the authentiaction process.
+Initially, this began as an learning project, more so aimed at the authentication process.
 I wanted to grasp concepts such as 2FA and social authentication.
 Along the way, another idea to built a chicken app hit me and instead of retiring the what I was working on the ever growing list of side project I never complete,I decided to merge both projects into one and this is it.
 I aim to keep it small and not overcomplicate it architecture as much as I can while also having fun in the process.
 Deployment would be a major plus, but we'll cross that bridge when we get there.